haozhexu/haozhexu.me/content/article/2018/reviewleicam10p2.md

 ![Kiss Horse][M10P-Street-8]

-Later I began to understand, rather than extension, 50mm (and actually, all primes) is an limitation which forces you to view in certain ways, you can only see what the focal length sees, at first it feels like a limitation, but as you use it more and more, the visual limitation also becomes a constraint for your brain, that you would think in certain way when visualising a frame, eventually the limitation would become an extension.
+Later I began to understand, rather than extension, 50mm (and actually, all primes) is a limitation which forces you to view in certain ways, you can only see what the focal length sees, at first it feels like a limitation, but as you use it more and more, the limitation creates some constraint for your brain, that you would think in certain ways when visualising a frame, eventually the limitation would become an extension.

 ![Happy Kid][M10P-Street-9]